 Nov 26 4 Key Competencies Mastered by CX Leaders

-Leaders who are charged with executing on corporate CX goals often come into their new roles through other domains, such as marketing, technology, or operations.
-When they arrive, they are often faced with this dilemma: With often limited budget to meet ambitious goals, how do you know where to focus and how to prioritize your efforts?
+Leaders who are charged with executing corporate CX goals often come into their new roles through other domains, such as marketing, technology, or operations.
+When they arrive, they are often faced with this dilemma: With an often limited budget to meet ambitious goals, how do you know where to focus and prioritize your efforts?
 How do you find a balance between building your CX team and championing CX throughout the rest of the enterprise?

 This is why we created our CX Maturity Model.
 Working with a diverse set of clients, we’ve gained a unique vantage point that allows us to understand different levels of CX maturity across industries and organizations.
 Benchmarking your organization against our maturity model is a great way to reduce complexity, understand areas of strength, and identifying gaps.
 Indeed, we consider the most valuable outcome of our assessment to be a step-by-step plan for making improvements and strengthening internal CX capabilities.

 Here are the four core competencies that every organization needs to master to do CX well, and some of the key considerations that help us assess CX maturity.

 Does your organization clearly understand the external environment, including an obsessive knowledge of customer needs and the competition?
 Is that understanding matched by organizational self-awareness—meaning, do you understand your business priorities, your technological capabilities, and most importantly, what drives NPS and how NPS affects your bottom line?